 This decision changed the course of my entire trip and really, of my life.

-THE LESSONS WE LEARN WHEN WE TRAVEL ON OUR OWN
+THE LESSONS WE LEARN WHEN WE TRAVEL ALONE

 I embarked on this journey knowing where I wanted to go, but not realizing just how life-changing it would be.
 While most people would argue that getting everything stolen would ruin the course of any trip, I believe this allowed for a completely different journey to take place.